 Common facet disease causes

-Facet disease, also referred to a spinal arthritis or arthritis of the spine, is the inflammation of the facet joints in the spine that allow the vertebrae to hinge and move.
+Facet disease, also referred to a spinal osteoarthritis or arthritis of the spine, is the inflammation of the facet joints in the spine that allow the vertebrae to hinge and move.

 While the natural aging process is the most common cause of facet disease, there are a number of other facet disease causes that may speed up the development of the condition.
 Having a basic understanding of the most common causes of facet disease can be a helpful tool for avoiding activities and lifestyle choices that increase the likelihood of developing chronic neck or back pain later in life.